Libra-Informer/Libra-Resource-Hub/README.md

 # Libra Resource Hub
 An actively curated master list of useful resources for the Libra community.
 Based on the [Awesome libra](https://github.com/learndapp/awesome-libra) list by [learndapp](https://github.com/learndapp).

+A special thanks to Libra community member [CasalettoJ](https://github.com/CasalettoJ)/CircuitDev for his technical advice in composing this list.

 Brought to you by the creator of [*The Libra Informer*](https://librainformer.substack.com/), an unofficial newsletter for the Libra community.

 If you like it and/or this list, please subscribe and promote *The Libra Informer*!